 Inequality is rife between the different cultures that live here – an ongoing issue – and there’s crime related to that.
-Almost half the population lives below the poverty line – the highest of any US state or territory.
+Almost half the population of Puerto Rico live below the poverty line – the highest of any US state or territory.

-Aside from that, tourism has been important for the island’s economy.
-Lots of American tourists go there because it’s American territory, so it’s easy, you can use dollars, there are cheap flights, your cellphone still works… And in terms of tourists, there are a lot.
+Tourism has been important for the island’s economy.
+Lots of American tourists go there because it’s American territory, so it’s easy, you can use dollars, there are cheap flights and your cellphone still works… And in terms of tourists, there are a lot.